American Book Award Winner C.S. Giscombe to Give Reading at Ithaca College

 For more information on the Distinguished Visiting Writers Series, visit www.ithaca.edu/dvw or contact Catherine Taylor, associate professor of writing, at firstname.lastname@example.org.

-Originally published in Media Relations: American Book Award Winner C.S.
+Originally published in IC News: American Book Award Winner C.S.
 Giscombe to Give Reading at Ithaca College.